douggreenwoodlm24/exercise-player-card/README.md

-This is an exercise I did for an interview for a Senior UI role.
+This is an exercise I did for an interview for a Senior UI Developer role.

 Project files:
 /dist/ = compiled files